Is your All on 4 broke?

 I have also seen where the site is over-drilled and a new implant placed into the same socket, also saving the day.
 The case study in JPD shows this novel idea to replace a missing dental implant.

-Finally I have also seen dentists restore a lost implant with the new locator system F-Tx.
+Finally I have also seen dentists restore a lost implant with the new locator system F-Tx, another case for F-Tx rescue implant in JPD Yilmaz 2020.
 They were even able to retrofit a zirconia frame by drilling the hole larger without fracturing the prosthesis, even though there was no follow up to see if it lasted, I still found it impressive.

 Solution – If have enough implants do nothing.
 If not add an implant at a cost of around 2k plus costs to attach to prosthesis, which can be hefty.
 Or possibly can add the implant into the failed location via the Villa method.